Product adoption metrics: 12 key metrics + how to measure them

 4. Activation rate

 Just as you need to measure the time to value, you should also measure how successful you are at getting them to achieve your activation event.
-Making your time to value only 30 seconds is fantastic, but if you’re only getting 40% of your users to complete your activation event, you still have a lot of work to do.
+Making your time to value only 30 seconds is fantastic, but if you are only getting 40% of your users to complete your activation event, you still have a lot of work to do.

 If your activation rate is low, retool your onboarding flow to encourage users to activate.
 You need to motivate users by making your onboarding simple, displaying their progress, and rewarding their effort in any way you can.
-Do all this, and you’ll see activation rates heading in the right direction soon enough.
+Do all this, and you will see activation rates heading in the right direction soon enough.

 5. Usage frequency

 Usage frequency tracks how often users return to your product after completing their initial onboarding.
-It reflects ongoing engagement and helps you understand whether users continue to find value—even after reaching their initial “aha” moment.
+It reflects ongoing engagement and helps you understand whether users continue to find value - even after reaching their initial "aha" moment.
 Usually, usage frequency is measured after your users complete their initial onboarding phase.

 Look at your Daily Active Users (DAUs), Weekly Active Users (WAUs), or Monthly Active Users (MAUs) as a percentage of the total users to see your product's usage frequency.
 By looking at usage frequency, you can identify users who may lack product knowledge and need additional support to stick around.